 As a public company, Nokian Tyres is bound by the statutory requirements and the rules of the stock exchange on the publicity of information which is relevant to the company’s business.
-In order to meet our stakeholders’ expectations, we follow the ‘transparency imperative’ concept of the Global Reporting Initiative guidelines.
-Based on this concept, we aim at meeting all of the reasonable requirements that our stakeholders have on corporate sustainability.
+In order to meet our stakeholders’ expectations, we follow the requirements of the Global Reporting Initiative framework.
+Based on these requirements, we aim at meeting all of the reasonable requirements that our stakeholders have on corporate sustainability.
 In this respect, Nokian Tyres’ communication on sustainability exceeds the minimum communication requirements for public companies.

-Business ethics and compliance with laws and regulations
+Business ethics and compliance with the laws and regulations

-We follow the board-approved ethical guidelines in operations throughout the Nokian Tyres group.
-The document has been published in several languages, and it specifies the ethical guidelines for Nokian Tyres’ business, instructions for ethical issues and a procedure for the group personnel.
+We follow the board-approved Ethical Guidelines in operations throughout the Nokian Tyres group.
+The document has been published in several languages, and it specifies the ethical principles for Nokian Tyres’ business, instructions for ethical issues and a procedure for the group personnel.
 Furthermore, the document discusses the enforcement and supervision of the rules.
 While local and international documents provide additional instructions, the ethical guidelines establish a strong foundation and we expect all employees to follow them.
-This ensures ethical business practices at all of the levels of our operations.
+This ensures conducting ethical business at all levels of our operations.

 We follow the law in letter and spirit in every country of operation.
 Our ethical guidelines provide every employee with instructions in case they see something in our operation that may conflict with the applicable legislation.